 Here are the many variations of sole types we have on offer that we can apply to many of our shoes.

-Blake stitching is typically used by Italian shoe makers.
+Blake Stitching is typically used by Italian shoe makers.
 It is a stitch that goes through the inner sole and outsole.
 It allows for a thin and flexible stitched sole and minimal profile.
 This makes for a less bulky looking shoe with a soft and flexible leather sole.
-It is slightly lighter than blake rapid construction but is slightly less durable and a little more difficult to repair.
+It is slightly lighter than Blake Rapid construction but is slightly less durable and a little more difficult to repair.

-Why Blake Rapid and not Goodyear Welted?
+Why McKay Welt (Blake Rapid) and not Goodyear Welted?

-- We are able to produce a blake stitched construction and the more robust blake rapid construction using the same techniques.
+We are able to produce a blake stitched construction and the more robust blake rapid construction using the same techniques.